CAUT Policy Statement

 The first duty of the academic institution is to ensure that its academic priorities remain paramount, particularly with regard to the quality of instruction and of research, and the preservation of academic freedom.
 The termination of academic staff appointments should occur only during a state of financial exigency; a state of financial exigency exists when substantial and recurring financial deficits threaten the survival of the institution as a whole.
 Academic staff lay-offs, contract termination or non-renewal of limited-term contracts should only be considered as a last resort after all efforts have been undertaken to alleviate the financial crisis by rigorous economies in all other segments of the institution, and only after all possible means of improving the institution's revenues have been exhausted.

-In matters of financial exigency, the academic staff association must ensure that academic staff are protected by legally binding safeguards which prevent actions being taken on spurious grounds.
+In matters of financial exigency, the academic staff association should ensure that academic staff are protected by legally binding safeguards which prevent actions being taken on spurious grounds.
 The collective agreement should define financial exigency and describe the circumstances and procedures governing lay-off of academic staff or cancellation of academic staff contracts.

 The collective agreement should contain explicit and precise language on the following:

-1. If the board believes that a financial exigency exists it should be required to immediately notify the academic staff association and provide the association with all relevant financial information.
+If the board believes that a financial exigency exists it should be required to immediately notify the academic staff association and provide the association with all relevant financial information.

-2. The jointly appointed fact-finding commission should determine the validity and scope of the financial crisis and explore all alternatives to prevent the declaration of a financial exigency.
+The jointly appointed fact-finding commission should determine the validity and scope of the financial crisis and explore all alternatives to prevent the declaration of a financial exigency.

-3. The board of governors may declare a financial exigency only if the fact-finding commission determines that there is a bona fide financial exigency.
+The board of governors may declare a financial exigency only if the fact-finding commission determines that there is a bona fide financial exigency.

-4. Any reduction of the budget for salaries and benefits of bargaining members must not exceed the amount of the reduction specified by the fact-finding commission.
+Any reduction of the budget for salaries and benefits of bargaining unit members should not exceed the amount of the reduction specified by the fact-finding commission.
 The board should make every effort to prevent lay-offs through voluntary leaves of absence, retirement incentives and other cost reductions.
 There shall be no new academic or administrative appointments for the duration of the financial exigency.
 The reappointment of a member shall not be considered a new appointment.

-6. The employer should offer positions elsewhere in the institution to members who are identified for lay-off or non-renewal of contract.
+The employer should offer positions elsewhere in the institution to members who are identified for lay-off or non-renewal of contract.

-7. Members who are laid off should be entitled to the following:
+Members who are laid off should be entitled to the following:

-a. at least 18 months notice
+a. at least 18 months’ notice

 b. severance pay based upon years of service